← Journal

 Shibui — Restraint as an Investment Language

-November 20257 min readBy Shibui Research
+November 20258 min readBy Shibui Research

 Shibui (渋い) is a Japanese aesthetic concept that resists clean English translation.
 It describes a particular kind of beauty — quiet, restrained, refined, complex on close inspection, but never announcing itself.
 A piece of pottery is shibui.
 So is a well-cut suit, an old stone wall, a piece of music that reveals more on the fifth listen than the first.
+The word literally means 'astringent', the puckering quality of unsweetened green tea — not unpleasant, but requiring attention.

 We took the name because it describes what we want the assets we hold to be.
 It also describes the way we want to operate.